suurjaak/grepros/README.md

   --write-format {bag,csv,html,postgres,sqlite}
-                        output format, auto-detected from TARGET if not given, bag or database will be appended to if it already exists
+                        output format, auto-detected from TARGET if not given, bag or database will be appended to if it already exists --plugin PLUGIN [PLUGIN ...]
+                        load a Python module or class as plugin

 Filtering:
   -t TOPIC [TOPIC ...], --topic TOPIC [TOPIC ...]